WayFind Teacher Assessment

 Reports at the individual teacher, class, school, district and state levels enable districts to compare data and to pinpoint where to focus professional development for teachers through accurate data.
 See exactly where teachers and schools are strongest.

-WayFind includes a comprehensive ISTE Standards for Teachers professional development curriculum for teachers.
+WayFind includes a comprehensive ISTE Standards-T professional development curriculum for teachers.
 Enable your teachers to use 21st century teaching skills and technology in the classroom and in their careers.
 Are your teachers prepared to teach the 21st century skills that are now in national and state technology and core curriculum standards?
-With units for each of the 20 ISTE Standards for Teachers 2008 performance indicators, teachers will learn how to implement every part of the ISTE Standards for Teachers.
-Use WayFind to diagnose teacher needs and efficiently and accurately prescribe the right PD to the right teachers.
+With units for each of the 20 ISTE Standards-T 2008 performance indicators, teachers will learn how to implement every part of the ISTE Standards-T. Use WayFind to diagnose teacher needs and efficiently and accurately prescribe the right PD to the right teachers.

 The portfolio assessment provides teachers with the opportunity to demonstrate and practice their 21st century skills in a project, and gives them a deeper understanding of their skills.
 They can even adapt this optional portfolio project for use in their own classrooms.